 Seven & i Holdings is promoting the concept of “work-life synergy,” which aims to create synergies by utilizing the perspective of a consumer in work while simultaneously leveraging the lessons of work in life.
 We have a range of assistance systems that exceed minimum legal requirements to enable diverse employees work with peace of mind.
 To make it even easier for employees to work, we are also taking steps to correct long working hours and encourage the use of paid leave.

-Since November 2014, the Seven & i Group has implemented various systems that go beyond legal minimums to enable employees, including part timers, to continue working with peace of mind while engaging in childcare or nursing care.
+The Seven & i Group has implemented various systems that go beyond legal minimums to enable employees, including part timers, to continue working with peace of mind while engaging in childcare or nursing care.

-For example, at Ito-Yokado, which has some 40,000 employees, the most among the Group’s operating companies, there is a childbirth and childcare program and a family care program that can be utilized by employees, both men and women, who have worked at the company for a least a year; the programs are also available to part-time employees.
+For example, at Ito-Yokado, which has some 40,000 employees, the most among the Group’s operating companies, there is a childbirth and childcare program and a family care program that can be utilized by employees, both men and women, who have worked at the company for at least a year; the programs are also available to part-time employees.
 The programs may be freely selected for use by individual employees, and combining a leave program with a reduced work hours plan is also possible.

 |Ito-Yokado’s Childcare and Family Care Assistance Systems|

 |Childcare Assistance System||Family Care Assistance System|

-Employees can work reduced hours until April 15 of the year their child starts junior school.
+Employees can work reduced hours until April 15 of the year their child starts junior high school.

 Employees can work reduced hours for up to three years following the initial reason.

 |Work until 7:00 p.m.||Full-time employees can end their workday at 7:00 p.m. until April 15 of the year their child starts junior high school||None|